- Understanding iframes within Hotjar

 In recordings and heatmaps, you will see the parent page that was actually visited by the user, but you'll only see data collection based on interactions that occurred within the iframe element.
 Any interactions the user had with the parent page outside of the iframe will not be tracked.

-Install the same TC on both the iframe parent & source pages
+Install the same tracking code on both the iframe parent & source pages

 With this approach, Hotjar will be able to detect data from both the parent page and the iframe source page.
 However, this is only possible if your team is able to edit the code from the iframe source page directly (this is rarely possible if using an iframe provided by a third party).